TinkerTools/tinker9/doc/manual/m/feat/integrators.rst

 .. tip::

-   MTK Nosé-Hoover Chain can be enabled by keywords
+   Nosé-Hoover Chain can be enabled by keywords

    .. code-block:: text